-The purpose of these articles on the Transfiguration is to show its place in our spiritual life.
+The purpose of these videos and articles on the Transfiguration is to show its place in our spiritual life.

 The following is a video on this subject.
 In it the Transfiguration according to the Greek Fathers is presented.
 Its revolutionary approach is addressed.
 One of the most beautiful fruits of the new understanding of the Transfiguration is a deepening of the two parts of the Mass.

 The Texts of the Transfiguration of the Lord

 16:28 Truly, I say to you, there are some standing here who will not taste death before they see the Son of man coming in his kingdom.”

 1 And he said to them, “Truly, I say to you, there are some standing here who will not taste death before they see that the kingdom of God has come with power.”

 27 But I tell you truly, there are some standing here who will not taste death before they see the kingdom of God.